sk902/hmh/README.md

-# Learning Code-Base for starting with Game writing based on Handmade Heros project
+# Code-Base for starting with Game writing based on Handmade Heros project